SPINE & BodyWorks Studio BRISTOL

 Croft AC, Haneline MT, Freeman MD: Differential occupant kinematics and head linear acceleration between frontal and rear automobile impacts at low speed: evidence for a differential injury risk.
 International Congress on WAD, Berne, Switzerland, March 9-10, 28, 2001

 Freeman MD, Nicodemus CN, Croft AC, Centeno C: Significant spinal injury resulting from low-level accelerations: a case series of roller coaster injuries.
 Cervical Spine Research Society 29th Annual Meeting, Monterey, CA, Nov 29-Dec 1, 2001

 Croft AC, Haneline MT, Freeman MD: Differential Occupant Kinematics and Forces Between Frontal and Rear Automobile Impacts at Low Speed: Evidence for a Differential Injury Risk, International Research Council on the Biomechanics of Impact (IRCOBI), International Conference, Munich, Germany, September 18-20, 2002.
 365-366

 Functional Overlay Method of X-Ray evaluation following RTA, (Opinion):

-Despite the fact that every person who was initially trained as a chiropractor remembers George's Line from Roentgenology, most still do not understand its true significance.
+Despite the fact that every person who was initially trained as a chiropractor should remember George's Line from Roentgenology, many still do not understand its true significance.
 In personal-injury cases, it is the most important test a spinal manipulation health care professional can do when examining the patient with neck pain.
 This is done using the functional overlay method of x-ray evaluation of the cervical spine.

 This measures with astonishing accuracy the condition of a patient's neck and the patient's long-term prognosis after the very first examination.